 Your CV is the perfect way to present your achievements, education, and work experience.
 You need a CV that will help you stand out from the crowd, but for the right reasons!

-So, how do you do that and not make the rookie mistakes the team at The Welcome Group see on a daily basis!
+So, how do you do that and not make the rookie mistakes the team at English Job Denmark see on a daily basis!
 Here’s our tips & tricks to get you started and ensure that the recruiter reads it and places your CV on the top of the pile:

 Don’t be fooled into thinking that 7 pages shows great achievement, it simply shows you cannot summarise your achievements or identify your key assets.
 If your CV is too long, the recruiter simply won’t bother to read it.
 Maximum 2 pages for a professional CV and 1 page for an unskilled role.

-In Denmark you need to have a small photo of yourself on the front page of your CV.
+In Denmark you need to have a small photo of yourself on the front page of your CV (Unless a company asks you to remove it, always include).
 It should be a professional photo.
 Selfies are ok, if you aren’t holding an ice-cream or stood with someone else and remember to look friendly, approachable and smile.